 Nexus sees the EU's general data protection regulation (GDPR) as an important step forward in streamlining and unifying data protection requirements across the EU.
 We also see it as a great opportunity for us to strengthen our clear commitment to data protection principles and practices.
 It is as well fully in line with our recent ISO 27001 certification in Sweden.

-Nexus strives to make it as easy as possible for our customers to comply with the requirements of GDPR, which will begin on May 25, 2018.
+Nexus strives to make it as easy as possible for our customers to comply with the requirements of GDPR, which was introduced on May 25, 2018.
 We will continuously review the functionality of Nexus Card SDK in terms of GDPR.

 The following functionality is implemented in Nexus Card SDK, to help you to be compliant with GDPR:

 Card SDK do not store any run-time data in normal operation and therefore only has GDPR-related data temporarily in the memory during card production or capturing operations.
-The surrounding systems, like Nexus PRIME or 3rd party applications that integrate with Card SDK, are responsible to handle all user data.
+The surrounding systems, like Smart ID Identity Manager or 3rd party applications that integrate with Card SDK, are responsible to handle all user data.

 Card SDK might write GDPR-related data into error logs, if these logs are activated for debugging or troubleshooting purposes.
 This logging is deactivated by default and Nexus strongly recommends to only activate the logging functionality on demand (when investigating an issue).
 Deactivate the log immediately after troubleshooting and delete the log files from the client.